-The amount of time, usually expressed as a percentage of the total, which a faculty member or other employee spends on a sponsored project.
-No one is allowed to spend more than 100% total commitment on all academic activities, including grant-sponsored research, university-sponsored research, teaching, administration, advising and other contracted duties.
+effort The amount of time, usually expressed as a percentage of the total, which a faculty member or other employee spends on a sponsored project.
+No one is allowed to spend more than 100% total commitment on all academic activities, including grant-sponsored equipment contracted duties.
 Effort is indicated on the budget in units of person-months.

-equipment An article of tangible nonexpendable personal property that has a useful life of more than 1 year and an acquisition cost per unit that equals or exceeds \$5,000 or the capitalization threshold established by the organization, whichever is less.
+An article of tangible nonexpendable personal property that has a useful life of more than 1 year and an acquisition cost per unit that equals or exceeds \$5,000 or the capitalization threshold established by the organization, whichever is less.

+expanded authorities

-expanded authorities Authorization to grantees under certain research grant mechanisms which waives the requirement for prior agency approval for specified actions related to awards.
+Authorization to grantees under certain research grant mechanisms which waives the requirement for prior agency approval for specified actions related to awards.
 Example: 90-day preaward spending authority, no cost extensions for up to one additional year, and automatic carryover of unobligated funds from one budget period to the next.
 The expanded authorities are now contained in the standard terms and conditions for most research grants.

+expiration date

-expiration date Generally, the date signifying the end of the current project period, after which the grantee is not authorized to obligate grant funds.
+Generally, the date signifying the end of the current project period, after which the grantee is not authorized to obligate grant funds.